jerry-tl210/jerrylin/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a UCSD alumni with a degree of Bachelor of Science in Data Science.
-I'm a well-rounded student with a strong science academic background seeking to pursue graduate studies.
+I'm an UCSD alumni with a degree of Bachelor of Science in Data Science.
+I'm planning to pursure graduate studies and enroll in Fall 2022.
 I'm seeking admission into a rigorous graduate school to best position myself to achieve my goals of becoming a prominent data scientist.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.